BUEC500C1/codvid-app-kentpei/README.md

 <img src="./pictures/step4.png" height="600" width="400">

 # Overlap data with maps
 1.Based on step4 overlap the data on maps.
-2.World data is separated with coutry's data, for world,it always appears in the bottom
+2.World data is separated with coutry's data, for world,it always appears in the bottom.
 but country's data shows when click the marker.
 3.Details see in code.
 <img src="./pictures/step5.gif" height="600" width="400">